 Homeostasis is the tendency not to stray from the range of favorable or ideal internal conditions.
 Such conditions must be kept the same constantly.
-Maintaining a stable internal condition is crucial to any form of a living thing.
+Maintaining a stable internal condition is crucial to any form of living thing.
 Different physiological strategies are employed to maintain the proper functioning of a system in spite of the external environment’s dynamicity.
 In fact, this capability is one of the hallmarks of being alive.
 Instead of doing nothing, it acts upon and resists the effect of external factors so as not to deviate from the state of equilibrium, stability, or balance that it favors.
 In humans, homeostasis is maintained through regulatory mechanisms, each comprised of three general components: a receptor, a control center, and an effector.
 The homeostatic mechanism may be in the form of a loop, which can either be positive or negative.
 Positive feedback leads to more stimulation or acceleration of the process whereas negative feedback leads to the inhibition of the (source of) stimulus or to the deceleration of the process.
 Examples of positive feedback are labor contractions at childbirth, blood clotting, and action potential generation.
 Examples of negative feedback are thermoregulation, blood glucose regulation, baroreflex in blood pressure, calcium homeostasis, potassium homeostasis, and osmoregulation.

 Homeostasis definition in biology is the ability or tendency of the body or a cell to seek and maintain a condition of equilibrium – a stable internal environment — as it deals with external changes.
 It makes use of feedback controls and other regulatory mechanisms in order to maintain a constant internal environment.
 It can be construed as a skill of a living organism in its effort to stay within the optimal range despite the fluctuating environmental conditions.
 Thus, in the biological context, the word homeostasis entails multifarious physiological mechanisms in order to sustain and stabilize the functional, normal status of an organism.

-The term homeostasis comes from the Ancient Greek ὅμοιος (hómoios, meaning “similar”), from στημι (hístēmi, “standing still”) and stasis, from στάσις (stásis, meaning “standing”).
+Etymology: The term homeostasis comes from the Ancient Greek ὅμοιος (hómoios, meaning “similar”), from στημι (hístēmi, “standing still”) and stasis, from στάσις (stásis, meaning “standing”).
 The concept of homeostasis was first described in 1865 by Claude Bernard, a French physiologist.
 However, the term was coined later in 1962 by the American physiologist Walter Bradford Cannon.
 Variant: homoeostasis.

 An organism needs a system that effectively interconnects various biological processes and functions.
 The human body, for instance, has bodily organs made up of cells functioning in unison.
 These organs, although distinct from one another, have to work alongside each other in order to sustain a set of internal conditions within the ideal range.
 There are various homeostatic processes and each of them works by regulating certain variables of the internal environment.